guillesanbri/ivy/README.rst

 Documentation
 -------------

-Todo: links

-The **Ivy Docs page** holds all the relevant information about Ivy's and it's framework API reference.
+The `Ivy Docs page <https://lets-unify.ai/ivy/>`_ holds all the relevant information about Ivy's and it's framework API reference.

-There, you will find the **Design** page, which is an user-focused guide about the architecture and the building blocks of Ivy.
-Likewise, you can take a look at the **Deep dive**, which is oriented towards potential contributors of the code base and explains the nuances of Ivy in full detail 🔎.
+There, you will find the `Design <https://lets-unify.ai/ivy/design.html>`_ page, which is an user-focused guide about the architecture and the building blocks of Ivy.
+Likewise, you can take a look at the `Deep dive <https://lets-unify.ai/ivy/deep_dive.html>`_, which is oriented towards potential contributors of the code base and explains the nuances of Ivy in full detail 🔎.

-Another important sections of the docs is **Background**, which contextualises the problem Ivy is trying to solve and the current `ML Explosion <https://lets-unify.ai/ivy/background/ml_explosion.html>`_, explaining both (1) why is important `to solve this problem? <https://lets-unify.ai/ivy/background/why_unify.html>`_ and (2) how we are adhering to existing `standards <https://lets-unify.ai/ivy/background/standardization.html>`_ to make this happen.
+Another important sections of the docs is `Background <https://lets-unify.ai/ivy/background.html>`_, which contextualises the problem Ivy is trying to solve and the current `ML Explosion <https://lets-unify.ai/ivy/background/ml_explosion.html>`_, explaining both (1) why is important `to solve this problem <https://lets-unify.ai/ivy/background/why_unify.html>`_ and (2) how we are adhering to existing `standards <https://lets-unify.ai/ivy/background/standardization.html>`_ to make this happen.

-Lastly, you can also find there the **Related Work** section, which paints a clear picture of the role Ivy plays in the ML stack, comparing it to other existing solutions in terms of functionalities and level.
+Lastly, you can also find there the `Related Work <https://lets-unify.ai/ivy/related_work.html>`_ section, which paints a clear picture of the role Ivy plays in the ML stack, comparing it to other existing solutions in terms of functionalities and level.

 Examples
 --------

-The examples page features a wide range of demos and tutorials showcasing the functionalities of Ivy along with multiple use cases, but feel free to check out some shorter framework-specific examples here ⬇
+The `Examples page`_ features a wide range of demos and tutorials showcasing the functionalities of Ivy along with multiple use cases, but feel free to check out some shorter framework-specific examples here ⬇

 .. raw:: html